antscript/DockerWeb/README.md

 # RUN ssh-keyscan -t rsa bitbucket.org > ~/.ssh/known_hosts
 # ========= bitbucket end =========
 ```
+put your id_rsa.pub content to Github or Bitbucket
 #### Step 4 : Config https (if your do not want use https ,go to next setp)
 replace ssl.crt , ssl.key to your domain HTTPS certificate files in https folder
 edit default.conf in conf folder , uncomment https on block